arunkgupta/BookBot/README.md

 Contact me if you want the bot to monitor a subreddit.

 ## Usage

+Only one command per comment and the command must be in its own line.

 - !book Name of book
 - !author Author of book